compomics/meta-proteome-analyzer/README.md

 ## Installation

-The easiest way for installation is to use the provided installation package and the initalized SQL database (See downloads).
+The easiest way for installation is to use the provided installation package and the initalized SQL database (See Downloads).
 The package contains everything necessary to run the MPA (except Java 1.8).
 It also includes a test data set to confirm the software is running properly (see: http://www.mpa.ovgu.de/index.php/test-dataset/).
 The entire installation process should take approximately than 15 minutes.

 For Windows installations you can follow our installation guide here: http://www.mpa.ovgu.de/index.php/tutorials/how-to-install-mpa-on-windows/